semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

             # See https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/
             - xcversion select 11.2.1

-            # Run tests of iOS and Mac app on a simulator or connected device.
+            # Run tests for iOS and Mac apps on a simulator or connected device.
             # See https://docs.fastlane.tools/actions/scan/
             - bundle exec fastlane test